andywhite37/hmm/README.md

         hmm git thx.core git@github.com:fponticelli/thx.core some-tag src
         - assumes ref is "some-tag" and sub-directory is "src"

+    hg - adds a hg-based dependency to hmm.json, and installs the dependency using `haxelib hg`

+        usage: hmm hg <name> <url> [ref] [dir]

+        arguments:
+        - name - the name of the library (required)
+        - url - the clone url or path to the hg repo (required)
+        - ref - the branch name/tag name/committish to use when installing/updating the library (default: "default")
+        - dir - the sub-directory in the hg repo where the code is located (default: "")

+        ref and sub-directory are optional, however, to specify sub-directory, you must also specify the ref.

+        example:

+        hmm hg orm https://bitbucket.org/yar3333/haxe-orm default library
+        - install "orm" from bitbucket at branch "default" with sub-directory "library"

     update - updates libraries listed in hmm.json